HilaryOkonkwo/CSS-Animation-Project/README.md

 Open the project:

-Open the index.html file in your browser to view the piano.
+Open the index.html file in your browser to view the ferris wheel.

 ## Project Structure